List of Monster Musume characters: Meroune "Mero" Lorelei du Neptune

 Meroune Lorelei (メロウヌ・ローレライ, Merounu Rōrerai) or simply Mero (メロ) is a mermaid and the fifth girl.
-She has pale human skin and blue eyes, her hair and tail are pink with yellow fins, and in private she tends to wear a skimpy two-piece bathing suit made of fabric that has been specially treated so it won't slide off her slippery skin.
+She has pale human skin and blue eyes; her hair and tail are pink, with yellow fins, and in private, she tends to wear a skimpy two-piece bathing suit made of fabric specially treated so it won't slide off her slippery skin.
 She's always polite and friendly, but sometimes can be unknowingly insensitive.
 To move around on dry land, she needs a wheelchair.
-In public, she uses a long dress with hat and frilly cuffs to hide her tail, webbed hands and spiny ears, giving her a Gothic Lolita appearance.
-She can effortlessly blend in with the crew of a maid cafe, with a little help from Suu.
+In public, she wears a long dress, a hat, and frilly cuffs to hide her tail, webbed hands, and spiny ears, giving her a Gothic Lolita appearance.
+She can effortlessly blend in with the crew of a maid café, with a little help from Suu.

-She initially meets Kimihito when he prevents her runaway wheelchair from crashing; later, Ms. Smith forces her on the household without bothering to ask first.
-Mero (whether consciously or unconsciously, it's not yet certain which) projects an aura that causes people to treat her with great respect and deference, and has been treated like royalty at the local aquarium where she performed with the dolphins, by the staff of an airline and by Cerea, who believes her to actually be royalty.
+She initially meets Kimihito when he prevents her runaway wheelchair from crashing; later, Ms. Smith forces her into the household without asking Kimihito first.
+Mero projects an aura that causes people to treat her with great respect and deference, and has been treated like royalty at the local aquarium where she performed with the dolphins, by the staff of an airline and by Cerea because of it, who believes her to be of actual royalty.
 It is later revealed in Chapter 34 that Mero is indeed royalty, specifically a princess, as her mother is the queen of the merfolk.

 She seems to have a masochistic side, as she enjoyed Miia's cooking (despite foaming from the mouth) and doesn't mind being tied up by Rachnera.
-She is a great fan of Hans Christian Andersen's story "The Little Mermaid" (as, according to her, all mer-people are) and dreams about falling in all kinds of tragic love, earning her the title of "Tragedy freak" from Miia; however, when she actually falls in love with Kimihito and sees him with Miia, she realizes that tragic love actually hurts, and in Chapter 30 the hope and possibility of becoming Kimihito's bride makes her so happy that she seems to have abandoned the dream of being his mistress (although still remaining in "tragic heroine mode").
+She is a great fan of Hans Christian Andersen's story "The Little Mermaid" and dreams about falling in all kinds of tragic love, earning her the title of "Tragedy freak" from Miia; however, when she actually falls in love with Kimihito and sees him with Miia, she realizes that tragic love actually hurts, and in Chapter 30 the hope and possibility of becoming Kimihito's bride makes her so happy that she seems to have abandoned the dream of being his mistress (although remaining in "tragic heroine mode").

-In Chapter 43, it is revealed that she helps supplement the Kurusu family expenses with money sent to her by her mother.
-She would like to get a part-time job, but her mother has forbidden it, so she helps with Papi and Suu's home-study as a teacher.
-In Yoshino Origuchi's light novel Monster Girls on the Job (2020, Seven Seas Entertainment, ISBN 978-1-64827-559-3), she works as a "pop idol" along with Papi and Tionishia at the Tomas Theater as a warm-up act for the liminal music group ANM48 as part of the new Interspecies Cultural Exchange Work Program.
+In Chapter 43, it is revealed that she helps defray the Kurusu family's expenses by receiving money from her mother.
+She would like to get a part-time job, but her mother has forbidden it, so she helps Papi and Suu with their home study as a teacher.
+In Yoshino Origuchi's light novel "Monster Girls on the Job" (2020, Seven Seas Entertainment, ISBN 978-1-64827-559-3), she works as a "pop idol" along with Papi and Tionishia at the Tomas Theater as a warm-up act for the liminal music group ANM48 as part of the new Interspecies Cultural Exchange Work Program.

 She refers to Kimihito as Beloved (だんな様, Danna-sama) in the official English translation of the manga and Master in the English dub of the anime.